tensorflow/models/inception/README.md

   $VALIDATION_DIR/cat/cat.JPG
   ...
 ```
-**NOTE** This script will append an extra background class indexed at 0, so your
+**NOTE**: This script will append an extra background class indexed at 0.
+Using the
-class labels will range from [0, num_labels].
-Using the example above, the
+example above, the corresponding class labels generated from `build_image_data.py`
-corresponding class labels generated from `build_image_data.py` will be as follows:
+will be as follows:
 ```shell
 0
 1 dog